LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/report-builder-faqs.md

 * [Operational & Staffing dashboard](data-reporting-live-chat-chat-dashboards-operational-staffing-dashboard.html): Includes information about skill performance and skill demand.
 * [Survey activity dashboard:](data-reporting-live-chat-chat-dashboards-survey-activity-dashboard.html) Includes information about responses to surveys presented  in Live Chat.

-### With regard to data storage, where are the Report Builder servers located?
+### With regard to data storage, where are the Analytics Builder servers located?
 In the same LivePerson data centres or in the Microstrategy cloud?

-Report Builder data is all stored internally - on the same LivePerson servers as the rest of LiveEngage, in the same LivePerson data centers.
+Analytics Builder data is all stored internally - on the same LivePerson servers as the rest of LiveEngage, in the same LivePerson data centers.

-### Is the information stored on Report Builder encrypted?
+### Is the information stored on Analytics Builder encrypted?

-The same security measures applied to all other LivePerson products and servers also apply to Report Builder, including encryption.
+The same security measures applied to all other LivePerson products and servers also apply to Analytics Builder, including encryption.

 ## Performance